There’s no perfect way to quarantine

 Have you increased or decreased your activity level, or is it just different?
 Or perhaps it is a “mixed bag”?
 One year into the pandemic is a great time to reevaluate your physical health.
 What can you do to improve?

 The key message here is – be active.
 Adhere to the clear international activity guidelines for recommended activity levels of 150 minutes of moderate intensity exercise per week or 75 minutes of intense exercise.

-One way to reset your habits is try our Challenges.
-For this week, we reintroduce Challenge 1, outlined below or here when first published in March 2020.
+One way to reset your habits is to try our Challenges.
+For this week, we renintroduce Challenge 1, which is outlined below or here when first published in March 2020.

 The My AgeFit 7-Day Challenge 1 involves six exercises that challenge the arms, core, gluts and legs and done in any order.

 - Stretch for 2-3 minutes, prior to exercising

 - Complete 20 repetitions of each individual exercise (20 seconds for the plank)

 - Rest for 10 seconds between exercises (Modified versions of the exercise are in parentheses)